 Edamame are green soybeans.
 Salt-boiled edamame in pods are eaten by squeezing beans out of pods with fingers.
 It's a great appetizer to serve with beer.
 If you have salt-boiled and frozen edamame, just thaw them in the fridge.

-- Cut off the stem end of each pod.
+Cut off the stem end of each pod.
 Wash edamame well and put in a bowl.
 (If you are using frozen edamame, skip to step 3.)

 Sprinkle a pinch of salt and rub edamame with salt.

 Add edamame to the boiling water and boil for 3 to 4 minutes, or until softened.

-- Drain edamame in a colander.
-Taste one edamame and if it's not salty enough, sprinkle more salt over boiled edamame.
+Drain edamame in a colander.
+Taste one bean and if it's not salty enough, sprinkle more salt over boiled edamame.